-- To act professionally and model the school values of Ambition, Resilience, Courtesy and Kindness by - To have high expectations for every student - To apply PA2L consistently and fairly with reminders and the opportunities for students to make positive choices between each stage designed to build resilience in our students - Communicate with parents/carers through the ARCK Record for both positive and negative behaviours and also report these on SIMS. - Duty staff must arrive on time to their assigned post and take an active role in managing behaviour and conduct to safeguard students. - Tutors must monitor and sign the student ARCK Records, mentor tutees and set detentions as appropriate.

-• Staff must not give out blanket punishments, compare children to other siblings/peers, use derogatory language, deliberately humiliate students or issue sanctions that are not in accordance with this policy.
+- To have high expectations for every student. - To apply the PA2L behaviour policy consistently and fairly with reminders and the opportunities for students to make positive choices between each stage designed to build resilience in our students. - Communicate with parents/carers through the ARCK Record for both positive and negative behaviours and also report these on ClassCharts. - Duty staff must arrive on time to their assigned post and take an active role in managing behaviour and conduct to safeguard students. - Tutors and teachers must monitor and sign the student ARCK Records, mentor tutees and set detentions as appropriate. - Staff must not give out blanket punishments, compare children to other siblings/peers, use derogatory language, deliberately humiliate students or issue sanctions that are not in accordance with this policy.